Contact Lens Care

 As bottles containing more than 100ml are prohibited, we advise that you take a travel pack with you.
 Fortunately, you can buy most solutions in supplies of 100ml or less.
 Therefore, you’ll have no problem taking them abroad with you even when you’re travelling through an airport.

 You can buy travel pack solutions and travel essentials to suit a wide range of contact lens needs.
-Our ReNu Multi-Purpose Solution Flight Pack is a great choice and contains two travel size bottles of multi-purpose contact lens solution as well as two contact lens cases and a zip-up bag for storage.
+Our comfi All-in-One Solution Travel Pack is a great choice of multi-purpose contact lens solution.

 It is advised that you take enough solution with you just in case you run out and cannot find the same solution abroad.
 It’s not advised to change solutions as you can end up having an allergic reaction due to the different ingredients.
 We recommend taking glasses with you too as a backup.